Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

 * The problem is when reloading the page, the high score will show 0.
 To display the last high score even after reloading the page, add the function **initiateHighScore** and get the last high score if there is one in the local storage.

-* While the red lights are being showed, the tiles are clickable so it is not good user experience.
+* While the red lights are being shown, the tiles are clickable so it is not a good user experience.
 To disable the tiles to be clickable when it is the turn of the computer, I added the style pointerEvents to "none" in javascript.
 ![pointer event none](https://user-images.githubusercontent.com/76018052/132959353-4f092888-157f-4728-8204-e7af4793e4f7.PNG)

     To make the tiles clickable when it is the player turn, put the pointerEvents to "auto"